slopezpereyra/slopezpereyra.github.io/_posts/2025-11-03-AgainstSocialMedia.md

 Furthermore, these network's are designed to provide the illusion of control.
 A certain degree of customization is allowed, and some privacy settings exist.
-However, $(a)$ the properietary nature of these networks makes it impossible to verify how privacy is in fact protected, and $(b)$ these settings are typically limited—as famously shown be Facebook's policy of keeping data even from deleted accounts.
+However, (a) the properietary nature of these networks makes it impossible to verify how privacy is in fact protected, and (b) these settings are typically limited—as famously shown be Facebook's policy of keeping data even from deleted accounts.
 Here, the user is put in a position analogous to that of a slave which is free to choose the color of his clothes or a prisoner free to change his cell's wallpaper patterns.

-It should be clear that any form of user control \textit{must} be illusory, because these networks consist \textit{by design} in platforms of surrendering one's identity to public and private scrutiny.
+It should be clear that any form of user control *must* be illusory, because these networks consist *by design* in platforms of surrendering one's identity to public and private scrutiny.
 This means that any use of them which discloses no personal data defeats its very purpose and is thus not likely to occur.
 The strategy of these networks is henceforth to avoid unnecessary
-violence: instead of stealing data, they aim at \textit{seducing} people into giving away their information, an art which they have mastered to perfection.
+violence: instead of stealing data, they aim at *seducing* people into giving away their information, an art which they have mastered to perfection.

 The means of this seduction are the eternal flaws and tragedies of us all.